SrijanBadhya/Debsoc/Running the PES Debsoc.md

 At the time I was apathetic about late night online sessions, and I adopted the stance of, "Oh if they want to kick me out so badly, I'm fine getting kicked".
 (And the rest is history.)

 ---
-Fear isn't a great motivator especially when the consequence is the direction they're heading towards anyway.
+Fear is an ineffective motivator, especially when the consequence is simply an outcome their inaction is already causing.
 This 'punishment' intuitively doesn't make sense.
 The intuitive assumption is that anyone who cares about being in the club would also care enough to attend debates, because that's the point.
 Why would people want to be in a club without enjoying the activity and wanting to participate in the core activity of the club?
 By the way, there are actually a few possible answers to this question
 1. It's in the back of their mind, and they always mull about coming, but they never bring themselves to come.
 Other things take priority.
 2. They want to be in a club for the sake of it because it's cool.
 (There are people who get excited about buying debsoc merch even though they don't debate anymore or even feel like even a part of the club.)